JWiggins973/SNHU-CS330/README.md

 # SNHU-CS330
-*This is my final project and my reflection of what I learned in the course.*
+*This is my final project and my reflection for the course.*

 ## Preview 👀
 <img src="preview.jpg" width="500"/>
 <img src="preview2.jpg" width="500"/>
 <img src="preview3.gif" width="500"/>

-## How to Build ⚙️
-- 📂Open the solution file
-- 🛠️Build the project
-- 🏃Run the `.exe` file

 ## Reflection 📝
 ### **How do I approach designing software?**